ddtraveller/TEFLTools/lesson_plans/Medical_Herbalism/Module3_Lesson_Plans.md

 - Textbook: "Medical Herbalism" by David Hoffmann
 - Online database: PubChem for chemical structures and properties
 - Journal articles on recent phytochemical research

+## Grammar Points:

+- Present Simple Tense: Used extensively to describe general facts and properties of phytochemicals (e.g., "Alkaloids contain nitrogen," "Terpenes are made up of isoprene units").

+- Present Perfect Tense: Useful when discussing research findings or historical uses of medicinal plants (e.g., "Scientists have discovered numerous alkaloids in the poppy plant," "Herbalists have used glycoside-containing plants for centuries").

+- Passive Voice: Often employed when describing chemical processes or extraction methods (e.g., "Essential oils are extracted through steam distillation," "Polysaccharides are found in many medicinal plants").

+- Conditional Sentences: Helpful when discussing potential effects or applications of phytochemicals (e.g., "If a plant contains high levels of flavonoids, it may have strong antioxidant properties").

+- Present Continuous Tense: Can be used to describe ongoing research or current trends in herbal medicine (e.g., "Researchers are currently investigating the effects of cannabinoids on neurological disorders").